-The Law Office of Cohen & Jaffe’s wrongful termination lawyers help workers on Long Island and in the New York City area who have lost their jobs because they sought workers’ compensation benefits.
+The Law Office of Cohen & Jaffe, LLP’s wrongful termination lawyers help workers on Long Island and in the nearby areas who have lost their jobs because they sought workers’ compensation benefits.
 If you believe you have been the victim of retaliatory termination related to a workers’ comp claim, we want to hear your side of the story.
 We want to help you stand up to an employer who has violated your rights, and obtain appropriate compensation for the injustice you have suffered.

 To find out more about your rights, call us now or fill out our online contact form for a free consultation and claim evaluation.

 “Can I be fired for filing a workers’ compensation claim in New York?”
 That’s a legitimate question that many injured workers have after an on-the-job injury.
 The simple answer is, no, you cannot legally lose your job in retaliation for filing a workers’ compensation claim or testifying before the New York Workers’ Compensation Board, according to WCL §120.